 When you receive your Spectra S1 or S2, it will come with two 24 mm and two 28 mm flanges.
 These standard flange sizes may not be the right ones for you!
 You must find the correct flange size before using your new breast pump.
 Using an incorrect size is uncomfortable.
 It will also lead to inefficient pumping and lower output.

-There are many resources on how to find the correct flange size:
+There are many resources on how to find the correct flange size.
+You can read this post or click the links below:

 Find your correct flange size for a more comfortable and efficient pumping session.